 The stadium is located at Falmer on the outskirts of Brighton, very close to the University of Sussex.

 Saints fans should take the A27 and stay on it towards Lewes.
-The stadium is on the North East side of Brighton, so is a fairly long drive after going through the tunnel after Shoreham, you will see it approximately four miles after the London turn off on your right hand side.
+The stadium is on the North East side of Brighton, so is a fairly long drive once you have gone through the tunnel after Shoreham, proceed on and you will see it approximately four miles after the London turn off on your right hand side.
 Leave at the A27 and take the slip road sign posted Falmer (B2123).
 At the top of the slip road turn right crossing back over the A27 and the entrance to the stadium is down on the right.

 There is no parking for away fan cars at the stadium and there is also a big no parking zone strictly enforced around it, although there are several unofficial car parks nearby which charge around £15 and take ages to get out of.

 Brighton encourage away fans to use the Park & Ride services located at three different locations; Mill Road (BN1 8ZF), Brighton Racecourse (BN2 9XZ) and Mithras House at Brighton University (BN2 4AT).